Keldo/DevCompressionTool/README.md

 Incorporates 7Zip, Tar, GZIP md5sums, sha1sums, sha256sums

-This project will create a Windows Zip file and a Linux tar.gz compressed file using the name of the folder that you submit after launching DCT.
+This project will create a Windows Zip file, a Linux tar.gz and bzip2 compressed files using the name of the folder that you submit after launching DCT.

 It will place your project compressed files in the project directory and the md5 sha1 and sha256 hashes in